 Gamblers put money at risk on unknown or negative expectancy situations.
 Investors only put money at risk on known, positive expectancy situations.

-The reality is you either invest scientifically with the odds in your favor based on known, positive, expectation strategies, or you are gambling with your financial future.
-There is no other alternative.
+You either invest scientifically with the odds in your favor based on known, positive, expectation strategies, or you gamble with your financial future.
+There aren’t any other alternatives.

 2nd Investment Strategy Commandment: Thou Shalt Forsaketh the Advice of False Prophets

 Never try to outguess the market by following forecasts from the financial media or the latest investment guru.
 Don’t fall prey to cover story articles about “10 Hot Stocks to Own for 200X“.